idaholab/moose/framework/doc/content/source/base/Assembly.md

   contributions without locking the global vector.

-- adding those local contributions to the global Jacobian and residual through the `add...` methods, such as `addResidual` for the local element residual or `addJacobianNeighbor` for the Jacobian on the neighbor element.
+- adding those local contributions to the global Jacobian and residual through the `add...` methods, for example `addResidual` for the local element residual or `addJacobianNeighbor` for the Jacobian on the neighbor element.